agateblue/django-dbes/README.rst

 .. image:: https://travis-ci.org/EliotBerriot/django-dbes.png?branch=master
     :target: https://travis-ci.org/EliotBerriot/django-dbes

-A tiny django package to speed-up your HTML email developpement workflow in django.
+A django package to speed-up your HTML email developpement workflow in django.

 **Warning**: this package is intended for developpement only.